Summer 2024 admissions

 Program Prerequisites

-The following six prerequisite courses need to have been completed within the past seven years with at least a C grade or better.
+The following six prerequisite courses must have been completed within the past seven years with at least a C or better grade.
 These courses may have been completed at the university or community college level.
-Any specific questions regarding course equivalency for use toward any of the prerequisites will require a detailed course syllabus for use in determining content.
-All courses must be completed by the end of the spring semester, prior to the summer term you are applying for.
+Any questions regarding course equivalency for use toward any prerequisites will require a detailed course syllabus to determine content.
+All courses must be completed by the end of the spring semester, before the summer term you are applying for.
 These courses should meet the following guidelines:

 • 4 credits of Anatomy & Physiology 1 (including a lab component)